n10v/nehm/README.md

 A: Permalink is the last word in your profile url. **Example:** for profile url ***soundcloud.com/qwerty*** permalink is ***qwerty***

-## Contributing

-Bug reports and pull requests are welcome.

 ## License

 MIT License